Personal History of Memorial: A Tribute to Veterans

 In these troubled times for veterans – and those who care about them – we have been engulfed by stories of physical and mental disability– the horrors of post-traumatic stress disorder and the growing number of veteran suicides.
 More recently, many of us have looked on in astonishment at scandalous – and sometimes fatal – delays in obtaining health care that too many veterans have endured.

 But Memorial Day is also a time for personal reflection on those we have lost, both recently and long ago.
 The video clip below describes one such personal loss – the death of my uncle and namesake, who died in a tank battle in North Africa at age 21, during World War II.
-For those of you who want to find out more about him, I have told his story in greater detail in my latest book The Gift of Adversity.
+For those of you who want to find out more about him, I have told his story in greater detail in my book The Gift of Adversity.

 [Video 2:42] Personal Heroes